amirHosseinRashidi/iOS-Data-Communication-Prototype-Challenge-Submission/README.md

 ## Project Overview
 This project is a prototype implementation of an **iOS Data Communication Layer** integrated with a **Flutter** application.
 The solution simulates data reception via a mocked USB communication layer using Apple's **External Accessory Framework (EAF)** and integrates seamlessly with Flutter using **Platform Channels**.

+## Voice Recordings
+Voice recordings are available in the attachments folder

 ## Architecture
 The project follows **Domain-Driven Design (DDD)** and **Clean Architecture** principles to ensure scalability and maintainability.